The Paperback Edition…

-Russ and I got married six months later.
-We had a beautiful daughter, Sarah, five years after that, and life went on…as it does.
+Russell and I got married six months later.
+We had a beautiful daughter, Sarah, five years after that, and life went on…as it always does.

-I had been married almost seven years and one bright Spring day, I was paying for my groceries at Target..when I looked up to see Bobby Flanagan two aisles over.
-He was done checking out and was just standing there…looking right at me…and he was smiling.
+I had been married almost seven years and one bright Spring day, I was paying for my groceries at Target..when I looked up to see Bobby Flanagan one aisle over.
+He was done checking out and was just standing there…looking right at me…and he was smiling…smiling at me.

 It appeared he had seen me first and had waited to see what I would do…how I would react when I saw him.
 Well…